kamax-matrix/matrix-synapse-rest-password-provider/README.md

 ## Next steps
 ### Lowercase username enforcement
-If you would like to avoid user creating accounts with upper case letter in their usernames, use the `enforceLowercase` config item.
+To avoid creating users accounts with uppercase characters in their usernames and running into known issues regarding case sensitivity in synapse, attempting to login with such username will fail.

-It is highly recommended to enable this option to avoid nasty case sensitivity bugs and invites management on a day-to-day basis.
+It is highly recommended to keep this feature enable, but in case you would like to disable it:
 ```
 [...]
     config:
       policy:
         registration:
           username:
-            enforceLowercase: True
+            enforceLowercase: False
 ```

 ### Profile auto-fill